benny-dreamly/mow/worlds/luigismansion/docs/setup_en.md

    - Alternately, navigate to the [Player Settings](../player-settings) page, configure your options, and click the "Generate Game" button.
 2. Open the MultiworldGG Launcher and click "Generate".
 This will create a zip file in MultiworldGG/output
-   - You will need to open this .zip to get your .aplm patch file
+   - You will need to open this .zip to get your .aplm patch file if you are not using the MultiworldGG website
-3. Navigate to the MultiworldGG website and go to the Host Game page
+3. Navigate to the MultiworldGG website and go to the Host Game page (top right menu)
 4. Click upload file and pass it the .zip created in your output folder
 5. Click the "Create New Room" link.
+You are now able to download your patch file from here.
 6. Run the MultiworldGGLauncher.exe and click `Open Patch`.
 Select your `.aplm` patch file.
 You will be prompted to locate your Luigi's Mansion ISO the first time you do this.
-   - This action will automatically run the Luigi's Mansion Client.
+   - This action will automatically run the Luigi's Mansion Client (and connect to the webhost if the patch was downloaded from there).
    - The patch will be placed in the same folder as your patch file by default.
    - You will ***not*** need to patch the game every time, and can simply run the `Luigis Mansion Client` from the list on the right of the MultiworldGG Launcher to continue later.
 7. Open Dolphin and from Dolphin, open your newly patched Luigi's Mansion ISO.
 Load all the way into a brand new save file, and pause.
    - Ensure that "Enable GPU Overclock" and "Emulated Memory Size Override" are both off in your Dolphin settings
    - You ***must*** use a brand new save file, not a New Game Plus file
 8. In the server page, there will be a port number.
-Copy this port number into the top of your LMClient.
+Copy this port number into the top of your LMClient if it did not populate on its own.
    - The field should read `multiworld.gg:<port number>`
 9. Once you have loaded into the game, click the `Connect` button at the top of the LMClient.
 You are now connected and ready to play!
    - The client takes around 10 seconds to finish connecting, and only connects once you are actually in the mansion